retailnext/node-radius/README.md

 # node-radius [![Build Status](https://secure.travis-ci.org/retailnext/node-radius.png)](http://travis-ci.org/retailnext/node-radius) - A RADIUS library for node.js

 node-radius is a RADIUS packet encoding/decoding library for node.js written in Javascript.
-With node-radius you can easily decode received packets, encode packets to send, and prepare responses to received packets. node-radius supports both RADIUS authentication and RADIUS accounting packets. node-radius is designed to be fast and simple, providing both a synchronous and a callback-style asynchronous interface.
+With node-radius you can easily decode received packets, encode packets to send, and prepare responses to received packets. node-radius supports both RADIUS authentication and RADIUS accounting packets.

 node-radius requires node.js v0.8.0.
 To install node-radius, simply run `npm install radius` in your project directory.